jsulmar/webvoice-vad/README.md

 # webvoice-vad

-A Node.js voice activity detector extracted from linto-ai/WebVoiceSDK and modified to support MediaStreams other than local microphone.
+A Node.js voice activity detector.

+Derived from <a href="https://www.npmjs.com/package/@linto-ai/webvoicesdk" target="_blank">WebVoice SDK</a> but retaining only the voice activity detection (VAD) function.
+Added capabilities include a) ability to accept a MediaStream input, and b) ability to observe audio sample sequence.

 ## Functionalities
 - Voice activity detection : Detect when someone's speaking (even at very low signal-to-noise ratio)